hopsoft/composite_cache_store/README.md

 because inner layers may hold onto __stale data__ until their entries expire.
 __Be sure to configure inner layers appropriately with shorter lifetimes__.

-Note that this behavior is also similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store` which helps avoid race conditions whenever multiple threads/processes attempt to write to the same cache entry simultaneously.
+This behavior is similar to the [`race_condition_ttl`](https://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html#method-i-fetch-label-Options) option in `ActiveSupport::Cache::Store` which helps to avoid race conditions whenever multiple threads/processes try to write to the same cache entry simultaneously.

 __Be mindful of the potential gotchas.__